zdsman/fsetgrp-api/README.md

 - **Filters** (optional) - One or more filters
   - `GroupName` - An expression allowing wildcard ('*') and single character ('?') anywhere in the string to filter the results
   - `Description` - An expression allowing wildcard ('*') and single character ('?') anywhere in the string to filter the results
-  - `Owner` - The ID of an owner to filter the results
   - `Assignments` - The FRI of one or more assignments to filter
   - `Users` - The ID of one or more users